 13.3.3 Master of Information Systems Assurance Management

 In all sectors of the economy, there is an increasing demand for skilled professionals with expertise in information security, assurance, auditing and governance.
 The Master of Information Systems Assurance Management (MISAM) meets these needs by providing an in-depth educational format.
 Students learn both the theory and practice of information systems auditing and assurance and the role this plays in enterprise and information technology governance.
 Students are well prepared to enter information systems assurance, audit and governance roles immediately upon graduation as well as write industry-based certification exams in these areas.
 The MISAM program is delivered in a continuous learning format.
+[Approved by the Faculties Council of the Faculty of Management on May 26th, 2021]

 - allows students to meet their educational goals in an efficient and timely manner; and,